wwood/singlem/docs/preludes/read_fraction_prelude.md

-The 'read_fraction' subcommand can be used to estimate the fraction of reads from a metagenome that are assigned to Bacteria and Archaea compared to e.g. phages or eukaryotes.
+The 'microbial_fraction' subcommand can be used to estimate the fraction of reads from a metagenome that are assigned to Bacteria and Archaea compared to e.g. phages or eukaryotes.